repole/drowsy/docs/permissions.rst

 ``NotificationResource`` embedded, the above filters are still applied to the nested collection of notifications.

+An alternative, more conservative option exists, in overriding :meth:`~drowsy.resource.BaseModelResource._check_method_allowed` on a Resource.
+This method is called at the beginning of each request and has access to any context the Resource was initialized with (e.g. which user is logged in), and thus can be used to explicitly deny access to a certain method type (e.g. denying a user access to GET or DELETE actions).

+In such cases there's no fine grained control involved, the user is denied a particular type of access to all objects in the collection.

 Create, Update, and Delete
 --------------------------

+Like read permissions, mutation permissions have the option of overriding :meth:`~drowsy.resource.BaseModelResource._check_method_allowed` to completely restrict access.

-All create, update, and delete permissions are handled at the schema level.
+More fine grained mutation control is handled at the schema level rather than at the resource level.
 This allows validation to occur on an instance by instance basis as data is being prepared for deserialization.
 In order to implement permissions, you can override the :meth:`~drowsy.schema.ResourceSchema.check_permission` method:

 .. code:: python